 - Total Protein: The total amount of protein in the blood is measured by this test.

-- AST (aspartate aminotransferase): is an enzyme found in the liver, muscle, and organs.
+- AST (aspartate aminotransferase): Enzyme found in the liver, muscle, and organs.

-- GGT (Gamma-glutamyl transferase): an enzyme found in the liver and other organs.
+- GGT (Gamma-glutamyl transferase): Enzyme found in the liver and other organs.

 - Bilirubin is a waste product produced by the liver.

 - Globulin: Globulin is a type of protein found in the blood that is produced by the liver and immune system.